LouisRossouw/ping-ping/README.md

 # Ping Ping

-Scheduled pings for my side projects, saves out response data that gets used in another project, and sends out a notification if server is down, it also exposes an API for this service.
+lightweight monitoring and data-logging service built for my side projects, It performs scheduled health checks or pulls data from any provided endpoints, provides failure alerts via telegram bot.
+It also has a built-in REST API.

 Setup:

 ```
 python -m venv venv
 venv\Scripts\activate